Kumaré: Synopsis

-Vikram Gandhi, the child of observing Hindu immigrants to America, became increasingly skeptical of religion as he grew into adulthood.
-After noticing the growing popularity of yoga in the United States, he decided to make a documentary about the New Age gurus who were referring to ancient Indian teachings to build credibility for their practices.
-Finding them and the gurus in India to be equally phony, Gandhi came up with the idea of impersonating a guru and building a following, only to reveal himself, as a way of showing that spiritual leaders are unnecessary, and the focus of the film shifted.
+Vikram Gandhi, the child of observant Hindu immigrants to America, became increasingly skeptical of religion as he grew into adulthood.
+After noticing the growing popularity of yoga in the United States, he decided to make a documentary about New Age gurus who were referencing the teachings of ancient Indian religions to build credibility for their practices.
+Finding both these gurus and those in India equally phony, Gandhi decided to impersonate a guru and building a following, intending to eventually reveal his true identity to demonstrate that spiritual leaders are unnecessary, which shifted the focus of the film.

-Gandhi transformed himself into "Sri Kumaré", an enlightened guru from the fictional village of Aali'kash, India, by creating a spiritual philosophy centered around the ideas of illusion and self-empowerment, growing out his hair and beard, and adopting a false Indian accent.
-Accompanied by a friend and a yoga teacher, he traveled to Phoenix, where he investigated the local New Age scene and built a group of followers.
-As he got to know and like the people who responded to his teachings and practices, Gandhi became troubled by his deceit and increasingly nervous about the idea of unveiling himself.
-When he finally did, the members of his core group of followers disagreed with his methods to varying degrees, but most still agreed with his message and chose to remain in contact with him.
+Gandhi transformed himself into "Sri Kumaré", an enlightened guru from the fictional village of Aali'kash, India, by developing a spiritual philosophy centered on the concepts of illusion and self-empowerment.
+He altered his appearance by growing his hair and beard and adopted a fabricated Indian English accent.
+Accompanied by a friend and a yoga instructor, he traveled to Phoenix, Arizona, to investigate the local New Age community and established a group of followers.
+As Gandhi developed relationships with those who embraced his teachings, he became increasingly conflicted about his deception and apprehensive about revealing his true identity.
+Upon disclosing the truth, his core followers expressed varying degrees of disagreement with his methods, but most continued to support his message and maintained contact with him.